Chapter 20: The 811000-year Mega Cycle

 To put that dire prediction to the test, let us compare the two simulators for accuracy over a long period.
 Unfortunately, the JS Orrery does not allow to enter dates as remote as 811000 years, so we shall restrict our test to a time span of some twenty thousand years.
 The below screenshots from the two respective simulators compare the relative positions of the Sun, Mars, Earth, Mercury, Venus and Jupiter on two dates 23429 years apart:

-The Tychosium (left) and the JS Orrery (right) showing the positions of our planets on 21 June 1915.
+Fig. 20.1 The Tychosium (left) and the JS Orrery (right) showing the positions of our planets on 21 June 1915.

-The Tychosium (left) and the JS Orrery (right) showing the positions of our planets on 21 June 25344.
+Fig. 20.2 The Tychosium (left) and the JS Orrery (right) showing the positions of our planets on 21 June 25344.

 As you can see, the two simulators are in excellent agreement over a period of more than 23000 years.
 Patrik Holmqvist and I are now satisfied that the Tychosium 3D simulator is at least as reliable at predicting secular planetary positions as any of the most popular heliocentric Solar System simulators.
 And, more importantly, the Tychosium can do so while fully respecting the optical perspective of the observed conjunctions between our planets and the stars, unlike any existing heliocentric simulator—including the JS Orrery.

-The 811000-year cycle of our Solar System and the Sirius System
+20.3 The 811000-year cycle of our Solar System and the Sirius system

 To view the full, animated 811000-year 'dance' of our Solar System around the Sirius System, go to: The 81100-year cycle sequence (opens in a new tab).
-The animation shows their relative positions over a full 811000-year period divided in 16 intervals of 50688 years.
+The animation shows their relative positions over a full 811000-year period divided into 16 intervals of 50688 years.

 0> today / 1> 50688 / 2> 101376 / 3> 152064 / 4> 202752 / 5> 253440 / 6> 304128 / 7> 354816 / 8> 405504 / 9> 456192 / 10> 506880 / 11> 557568 / 12> 608256 / 13> 658944 / 14> 709632 / 15> 760320 / 16> 811008

-A 405500-year interval of the "double-double" Sun-Sirius binary pair
+Fig. 20.4 The 405500-year interval of the ‘double-double’ Sirius/Sun binary pair.

 In Chapter 16, we saw that, over a 405500-year period :

-• Mercury and Venus will return to the almost exact same celestial positions
+Mercury and Venus will return to the almost exact same celestial positions

-• Our Moon will end up (at 180°) on the opposite side of its orbit around the Earth
+Our Moon will end up (at 180°) on the opposite side of its orbit around the Earth

-Over a full 811000-year period (2 X 405500) however, our entire Solar System will completely ‘reset itself’.
-That’s right: as can be verified in the Tychosium simulator, at both ends of an 811000-year period, our Earth, Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Uranus and Neptune (and even asteroid Eros) will indeed all return to the near-exact same celestial positions!
-As for Halley’s comet (which will be extensively analyzed in Chapter 30), it will do so at both ends of a (2 X 811000) 1 622 000-year period.
 It is hard to fathom the scope and significance of all this; yet it certainly suggests that cosmologists and astrophysicists need to undertake a major rethink of the workings of our Solar System, what with its remarkable Mega Cycle of 811000 years (or 32 X 25344 years).
 Add to this the fact that―as we saw in Chapter 13―our Moon acts as the ‘central driveshaft’ of our entire system.
 The TYCHOS model is therefore set to revolutionize our current understanding of our cosmos while providing demonstrable proof of its non-chaotic and multi-resonant nature.

-The TYCHOS and the magnetic pole reversals of the Sun and Earth
+20.4 The TYCHOS and the magnetic pole reversals of the Sun and Earth

-Let us first take a brief look at the Sun’s 'magnetic field reversal' period - as of the official reckoning :
+Let us first take a brief look at the Sun’s magnetic field reversal period, as of the official reckoning:

 "During what is known as the solar cycle, the magnetic field of the Sun has reversed every 11 years over the past centuries.
 This flip, where the south magnetic pole switches to north and vice versa, occurs during the peak of each solar cycle and originates from a process called a “dynamo”.
 Magnetic fields are generated by a dynamo, which involves the rotation of the star as well as convection and the rising and falling of hot gas in the star’s interior."
 "3D simulations reveals why the Sun flips its magnetic field every 11 years" - Smithsonian (opens in a new tab)